adap/flower/datasets/doc/source/how-to-use-with-local-data.rst

 More Resources
 --------------
-If you are looking for more details or you have not found the format you are looking supported, please visit the `HuggingFace Datasets docs <https://huggingface.co/docs/datasets/index>`_.
+If you are looking for more details or you have not found the format you are looking for, please visit the `HuggingFace Datasets docs <https://huggingface.co/docs/datasets/index>`_.
 This guide is based on the following ones:

 * `General Information <https://huggingface.co/docs/datasets/en/loading>`_